Top Canadian Stocks For 2014

 STMicroelectronics N.V., an independent semiconductor company, engages in the design, development, manufacture, and marketing of a range of semiconductor integrated circuits and discrete devices.
 Its products include discrete and standard commodity components, application-specific integrated circuits, custom devices and semi-custom devices, and application-specific standard products for analog, digital, and mixed-signal applications.
 The company also offers subsystems and modules for the telecommunications, automotive, and industrial markets comprising mobile phone accessories, battery chargers, ISDN power supplies, and in-vehicle equipment for electronic toll payment, as well as provides Smartcard products.
 Its products are used in various microelectronic applications consisting of automotive products, computer peripherals, telecommunications systems, consumer products, industrial automation, and control systems.
 The company sells its products through distributors and ret ailers.
 STMicroelectronics N.V. was founded in 1987 and is headquartered in Geneva, Switzerland.

-Best Industrial Conglomerate Stocks To Watch For 2015
+10 Best Net Payout Yield Stocks To Watch For 2016

-Top 5 Insurance Companies To Buy For 2015
+Top 5 Long Term Companies To Buy Right Now